piliwilliam0306/Udacity-SDC/CarND-BehavioralCloning-P3/writeup_template.md

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
-* model.py containing the script to create and train the model
+* model.py containing the script to create and train the model.
-* drive.py for driving the car in autonomous mode
+* drive.py for driving the car in autonomous mode.
-* model.h5 containing a trained convolution neural network
+* model.h5 containing a trained convolution neural network.
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup_report.md or writeup_report.pdf summarizing the results.

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing